BECOMING A SURROGATE FOR A FAMILY MEMBER OR FRIEND

 First, you and the intended parents should speak openly and honestly with one another about the surrogacy plan to ensure that everyone’s expectations for the pregnancy and period after birth are well understood and that everyone is on the same page.
 There are surrogacy professionals and counselors who can assist with this process.
-This first step is essential to ensuring that you have a positive a surrogacy experience from the outset.
+This first step is essential to ensuring that you have a positive surrogacy experience from the outset.

 Next, you will need to complete a screening and assessment to determine whether you are physically, medically and emotionally ready for the challenges ahead.
 Intended parents also need to be screened to make sure they have the capacity to parent a child born through surrogacy.
 In this context, the required screening and assessments are usually completed at the fertility clinic.

-Once approved, your intended parents and you can create a surrogacy contract and our attorneys can either draft these documents or, if the intended parent’s attorney drafts them, we will review those documents and revise them according to your wishes and to protect your interests.
+Once approved, you and the intended parents can create a surrogacy contract and our attorneys can either draft these documents or, if the intended parent’s attorney drafts them, we will review those documents and revise them according to your wishes and to protect your interests.
 Most fertility clinics require the party’s attorney to send a letter to the clinic verifying that the parties have entered into an agreement between them.

 After the legal documentation has been completed, the fertility clinic will arrange for you to start the medication required to prepare you for the embryo transfer procedure.
 The time frame for doing that will be determined by your treating physician.
-Once your pregnancy is confirmed, you will be now be on the path toward helping your loved one build their family.
+Once your pregnancy is confirmed, you will be on the path toward helping your loved one build their family.

 3. If I’m being a surrogate for a friend or family member, why do I need a surrogacy contract?